How to Bake Eggs in a Mason Jar Lid

 We love baking eggs in mason jar lids on busy mornings.
 Who can’t use an extra 10 minutes to get ready while breakfast is cooking?
 This is also a great way to serve eggs over easy to a large group while saving lots of time in the kitchen.

 Did you know that these mason jar eggs fit perfectly over an English muffin?
-I love when two things go together like that.
+I love it when two things go together like that.
 It’s almost as if they were meant to be!
+Check out my other fun breakfast recipes.

 - Eggs